patriziadev/hiddle-landing-page-single-intro/README.md

 # Frontend Mentor - Huddle landing page with single introductory section

+Huddle landing page single intro is a landing page coded with HTML and SCSS.
+It is responsive with two layouts: one for the desktop sites and another for the smartphone/mini-tablet sites.
+[Take a look at the final result here!]([https://huddle-landing-page-e2kquvpfi.vercel.app/](https://hiddle-landing-page-single-intro.vercel.app/))

+Huddle is a front-end coding challenge by [Frontend Mentor](https://www.frontendmentor.io/).

 ![Design preview for the Huddle landing page with single introductory section](./design/desktop-preview.jpg)

 ## Welcome! 👋